 Moderated vs. unmoderated usability testing: the pros and cons

 Being customer-centric isn’t just a competitive advantage these days, it’s a basic necessity.
-Having a human-centered mindset at an organizational level is important, and one way teams can validate their efforts is through qualitative studies like moderated and unmoderated usability testing.
+In addition to making use of all the essential usability testing tools available, it's important to have a human-centered mindset at an organizational level.
+One way teams can validate their efforts is through qualitative studies like moderated and unmoderated usability testing.
 While terms like unmoderated and moderated usability testing can sound intimidating, we’re here to help break it down with everything you need to know—and how you can figure out which one is best for your needs.

 One question that we at UserTesting often hear from customers is which is better: moderated or unmoderated usability testing?
 The answer, as you might’ve guessed, is that it depends.
 Like any research strategy, there are differing benefits for each approach, making them more or less suitable depending on what you’re studying and your ultimate research goals.